rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 ## Overview

-Now that we can collect the network flows of our network traffic of our Openshift cluster using OVN Kubernetes CNI plugin our job is done right?
-But if you checked the last blog post, the amount of network flows was massive, and without the proper categorization is hard to search anything valuable without using greps in each flow and deep dive in each flow.
+Now that we can collect the network flows of our network traffic in the Openshift clusters using OVN Kubernetes CNI plugin our job is done right?
+But if you checked the last blog post, the amount of network flows collected is massive, and without the proper categorization is hard to search anything valuable without using greps in each flow and deep dive a lot in every record collected.

 But this is the only way to do it?